sudomatt/sudomatt.github.io/_posts/2019-12-13-BLE Initial Connection.md

 Numeric Comparison
 Out of Band (OOB) Pairing

-Generic Access Protocol (GAP) - How BLE devices discover each other, navigate a way to set up a secure communication channel
+<b>GAP:  Generic Access Profile</b> - How BLE devices discover each other, navigate a way to set up a secure communication channel

 GAP Peripheral:  Advertises, accepts connections.  (i.e. a fitbit)

 GAP Central: Scans for advertising packets, initiates connections (i.e. a smartphone)

 GAP Broadcaster:  Advertises, does not accept connections (i.e. a beacon)

 GAP Observer:  Scans for advertising packets, does not initiate connections (i.e. app looking for beacons)

+<b>GATT:  Generic Attribute Table</b> - The framework for describing capabilities and descriptors of a BLE device.
+Made up of Services, Characteristics, and descriptors

+Services:  Top level, describes what the BLE device does; their primary feature (i.e. heart rate monitor)  Contain one or more characteristics.
+BLE SIG has a long list of predefined services to use in design.

+Characteristics:  Mid level, individual items of state data.
+Have a name, a value, and support one or more operations (read/write)

+Descriptors:  Low level, text description for characteristics regarding content and interaction